 WOLF: What do I think now?
 I don’t know – I haven’t heard it in so long.
 I know I wasn’t happy with the way to EAT THE HEAT was produced.

-METAL-RULES: On EAT THE HEAT, it was the drums that were really lacking in my opinion.
+METAL-RULES: EAT THE HEAT, in my opinion, it was the drums that sounded really weak.

-METAL-RULES: Drums really sounds like a drum machine on that album.
+METAL-RULES: The drums really sound like a drum machine on that album.

 WOLF: It’s terrible, and I can’t listen to that record to this day.
 The drum arrangement is so weird.
 He made Stefan not to play the way he normally plays.

-METAL-RULES: I was going to ask if the drums were played or are they just computer stuff but?
+METAL-RULES: I would ask if the drums were played or are they just computer stuff, but?

 WOLF: Yeah, they’ve played.
 They’re not programmed.
-He played them that way, but he played them really weird, because Dieter Dierks produced him that way, and every little drum beat and lick was arranged by Dieter.
+He played them that way, but he played them really weird because Dieter Dierks produced him that way, and Dieter arranged every little drum beat and lick.